9.1 Valuing diversity and promoting inclusion and equality

 - We help children to learn about a range of food, and of cultural approaches to mealtimes and eating, and to respect the

 differences among them.

-- Meetings are arranged to ensure that all families who wish to, may be involved in the running of the
+- Meetings are arranged to ensure that all families who wish to may be involved in the running of the

-- Information about meetings is communicated in a variety of ways - written, verbal and in
+- Information about meetings is communicated in a variety of ways - written, verbal and where resources allow in

-translation – to ensure that all mothers and fathers have information about and access to the meetings.
+translation – to ensure that all mothers and fathers have information about, and access to, the meetings.